A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

-Assuming the convergence of $\bv^\nu$ to $\bv$ in some strong sense, the flow $\bv^\nu$ would possess closed streamlines if $\bv$ does.
-For a $C^1$ solenoidal velocity field $\bv$ in a bounded connected domain satisfying \eqref{slip boundary condition}, the Morse-Sard theorem and the coarea formula together imply that almost every streamline is closed (see Lemma \ref{lemma_null}).
+Assuming appropriate boundary conditions on $\bv^\nu$ and $\bv$, together with the convergence of $\bv^\nu$ to $\bv$ in some strong sense, the flow $\bv^\nu$ would possess closed streamlines if $\bv$ does.
+For a $C^1$ solenoidal velocity field $\bv$ in a bounded connected domain satisfying \eqref{slip boundary condition}, the Morse-Sard theorem together with the coarea formula (applied to the stream function of $\bv$) implies that almost every streamline is closed (see Lemma \ref{lemma_null}).
 In general domains, a steady Euler flow (such as a parallel shear flow) can have no closed streamlines.
-However, the author \cite{GXX_arXiv_2024} recently discovered that every non-shear steady Euler flow in certain planar domains is not too far from having closed streamlines.
-Precisely, it was established in \cite{GXX_arXiv_2024} that for any bounded Euler flow $\bv$ in $\mbR^2$ or the periodic strip $\mbT\times(-1,1)$, the mapping $\frac{\bv}{|\bv|}$ must be onto the unit circle $\mbS^1$, unless $\bv$ is a parallel shear flow\footnote{This rigidity theorem generalizes 2D De Giorgi's conjecture \cite{GG_MA_1998}, analogous to how Little Picard's theorem generalizes Liouville's theorem and Osserman-Xavier-Fujimoto theorem \cite{Osserman_Annals_1964,Xavier_Annals_1981,Fujimoto_JMSJ_1988} generalizes Bernstein's theorem \cite{Bernstein_MZ_1927}.
-See also \cite{AC_JAMS_2000} for the 3D De Giorgi's conjecture; however, the corresponding Picard-type theorem remains open.}.
+However, the authors \cite{GXX_arXiv_2024} recently discovered that every non-shear steady Euler flow in certain planar domains is not too far from having closed streamlines.
+Precisely, it was established in \cite{GXX_arXiv_2024} that for any bounded Euler flow $\bv$ in $\mbR^2$ or the periodic strip $\mbT\times(-1,1)$, the mapping $\frac{\bv}{|\bv|}$ must be onto the unit circle $\mbS^1$, unless $\bv$ is a parallel shear flow.
+This rigidity theorem generalizes 2D De Giorgi's conjecture \cite{GG_MA_1998}, analogous to how Little Picard theorem generalizes Liouville theorem for entire function and Osserman-Xavier-Fujimoto theorem \cite{Osserman_Annals_1964,Xavier_Annals_1981,Fujimoto_JMSJ_1988} generalizes Bernstein's theorem \cite{Bernstein_MZ_1927} for minimal surfaces.